 A letter won't make people give.
-In fact, it's actually pretty boring in just about every e-newsletter or annual report I've ever read—unless it's a powerful tearjerker story.
-I once read a story on Wayne Pacell's blog about saying goodbye to a faithful dog.
-Pacell is the CEO of The Humane Society of the USA, and his post literally had me in tears, ready to give.
+In fact, it's actually pretty boring in just about every newsletter (printed or emailed) or annual report I've ever read—unless it's a powerful tearjerker story.

 07Personalize the Email With the Recipient's Name

-If you don't know how to do this, or if your e-newsletter software can't accomplish it, learn or get new software.
-MailChimp is free up to a certain number of subscribers and it lets you personalize your e-newsletters.
+If you don't know how to do this, or if your email newsletter software can't accomplish it, learn how or get new software.

 08Make Your Donate Button Irresistable

 Don't just use a text link.
 You can have links throughout your text, but also provide a big donate button at the bottom.
-Don't make it easy to overlook:
+Make that button impossible to overlook: